ArashiJF/ansible-to-migrate/README.md

         [dbservers]
         web2

+To build the dockers, move to the server directory and type the following command:
+        docker build -t server:16.04 .

 Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
 The stack can be deployed using the following